obsxrver/ComfyUI-Distributed/README.md

 ## Development

-This project is stable and ready for use.
+This project is under active development.
 Contributions are welcome!

 ### Planned Features/Improvements